c-spruit/capstone_project/README.md

     <img  src="Images/cough_segmentation.png">
 </p>

-Further along in my project, after some initial modelling, I decided to re-segment the data as I noticed multiple coughs were still being grouped together.
+Further along in my project, after some initial modelling, I decided to re-segment the data as I noticed multiple coughs were still being grouped together and some background noise was still being included.
 Using different parameters in the segmentation function I was able to more finely segment data resulting this time in 6,090 observations.

 **Audio Features**